 Status assessment

-Assessments are based on aggregated water body classifications derived for the 2015 UK River Basin Management Plans.
-The results of the aggregated rocky shore macroalgae indicator assessment for the Marine Strategy Framework Directive sub-regions and UK Regional Seas is presented in Figures 1 and 2.
+Assessments are based on aggregated coastal water body classifications derived for the 2021 Cycle Three UK RBMPs.
+The results of the aggregated rocky shore macroalgae indicator assessment for the UK Marine Strategy sub-regions and UK Regional Seas are presented in Table 2 and Figure 1.

-Figure 2.
-UK Regional Seas with corresponding assessment results indicating coastal water bodies used for the Water Framework Directive rocky shore macroalgae classifications with corresponding ecological status.
+Figure 1: UK Regional Seas with corresponding assessment results indicating locations of coastal water bodies used for RBMP Cycle Three WER rocky shore macroalgae classifications with corresponding ecological status.

-Low confidence has been assigned to all assessments, primarily due to low spatial coverage of the Water Framework Directive assessments and low coverage of water bodies categorised as being ‘At Risk’ or ‘Probably at Risk’ from point source pollution sources within the Water Framework Directive risk assessments.
-Agreement between the rocky shore macroalgae assessment results and risk assessment results is low, potentially indicating either a low correlation between the indicator to point source pollution pressures (either due to variability in the indicator or the criteria used for the risk assessments) or a discrepancy between the threshold required to trigger a water body being categorised as ‘At Risk’ or ‘Probably at Risk’ and the indicator quality target threshold.
+Low confidence has been assigned to all assessments, primarily due to low spatial coverage of the WER assessments and the low proportion of water bodies categorised as being ‘At Risk’ or ‘Probably At Risk’ from point source pollution sources within the WER Risk Assessments that were classified under WER.
+Agreement between the rocky shore macroalgae assessment results and risk assessment results is low, potentially indicating either a low correlation between the indicator to point source pollution pressures (either due to variability in the indicator or the criteria used for the risk assessments) or a discrepancy between the threshold required to trigger a water body being categorised as ‘At Risk’/‘Probably At Risk’ and the indicator quality target threshold.

 Trend assessment

-Unknown: The aggregated Water Framework Directive results were not considered as part of the 2012 Initial Assessment (HM Government, 2012).
+The aggregated WER results were not considered as part of the 2012 Initial Assessment.

 Further information